Maud Allan: Libel suit and later years

 Allen sued Billing for libel based on the following: the act of publishing a defamatory article about Allan and Grien, and the act of including obscenities within the article.
 The trial became a national news story and lasted five to six days.
-Billings represented himself and called on high profile defence witnesses, including Eileen Villiers-Stewart, who was his mistress.
+Billing represented himself and called on high-profile defence witnesses, including Eileen Villiers-Stewart, who was his mistress.
 He also introduced evidence of Allan's insanity through exhibits highlighting her brother Theo's murder trial and subsequent execution.
 He justified that by suggesting that Allan's insanity was hereditary.
 Allan stated that she knew little about Salome, but thought that Oscar Wilde was a great artist.
 The judge was not concerned with the libel suit as much as he was concerned with how Wilde's play ended up being performed in the first place.
 The jury found Billing not guilty.
 The case caused intense public scrutiny of the play, Oscar Wilde, and Maud Allan herself.
 The trial, and the public outcry against Allan, contributed, among other factors, to the demise of her career in Europe.

 After the trial, she returned to America to be with her mother, Isabella Durrant, following the death of her father.
 She decided to tour South America in 1920 and take her mother along.
 Over the next decade, she performed in London, Brussels, Paris, San Francisco, and Los Angeles a few more times, with few notable press references.
 She moved her mother to London in 1928 and spent the next two years with her until her mother died in 1930.
 After her mother's death, Allan established the West Wing School of Dancing where she taught dance to underprivileged children in London, as well as other private pupils.
 The school eventually ran into financial troubles due to a lack of funding.

 In 1936, she performed publicly for the last time in Los Angeles at the Redlands Community Music Association.
 In 1942, she abandoned the West Wing School of Dancing after it sustained bomb damage.
 She became a volunteer ambulance driver for the Red Cross.
 The following year, Allan relocated to Los Angeles and spent 13 years working as a draughtswoman at Macdonald Aircraft in Santa Monica.
-On October 7, 1956, she died in a nursing home.
+On 7 October 1956, she died in a nursing home.